 CEA began enrolling its first customers into electric service in 2021, and this enrollment process will continue through 2024.
-During this period, CEA will undergo significant growth in operations and resources, which will be captured in future versions of this report.
-In the meantime, the 2022 report captures the early start-up phase of the organization and the spend of its resources.
+During this period, CEA has and will continue to undergo significant growth in operations and resources, which will be captured in future versions of this report.
+In the meantime, the 2023 report captures the start-up phase of the organization and the spending of its resources.